EdilsonBorges/web-developer-bootcamp/17-JS-Tricky-Stuff/02-OOP.md

     carTest.honk() // "Vehicle is off"

     ## Recap ##
-    - Everytime the new keyword is used, a link between the object createdand the prototype property of the constructor is established - this link can be accessed using __proto__
+    - Everytime the new keyword is used, a link between the object created and the prototype property of the constructor is established - this link can be accessed using __proto__
     - The prototype object contaions a property called constructor, which points back to the constructor function
     - To share properties and methods for objects created by a constructor function, place them in the prototype as it is the most efficient

+## OP 7 ##
+- Closures
+    - A closure is a function that makes use of variables defined in outer functions that have previously returned